daviddupuis/jeffskinnerbox.github.io/content/pages/vim-cheat-sheet.md

 Slug: vim-cheat-sheet
 Status: hidden

-<a href="http://www.glump.net/howto/desktop/vim-graphical-cheat-sheet-and-tutorial">Graphical vi-vim Cheat Sheet and Tutorial</a>

 Using Vim's scripting language (and a great deal of insight and tools from others), I have setup Vim on my local machine to be an effective development environment for my needs.
+Also, using [GitHub][01],
-Also, using GitHub, I can replicate this Vim environment across the multiple systems I'm presently use.
+I can replicate this Vim environment across the multiple systems I'm presently use.

 ## Working with files
 | Vim Command | Action|